 - Pivot MOOC by Alan Levine released under CC-BY-SA license

-Coursera and Udacity are NOT Open Courseware by Clint Lalonde, unless otherwise expressly stated, is licensed under a Creative Commons Attribution 4.0 International License.
+Coursera and Udacity are NOT Open Courseware by Clint Lalonde is licensed under a Creative Commons Attribution 4.0 International License.